tcbrindle/NanoRange/README.md

  * NanoRange works with the latest MSVC, while Range-V3 currently doesn't.
 (There is an old fork of Range-V3 that is MSVC compatible, but it's buggy and mostly unmaintained.)

+ * NanoRange currently tracks the C++20 Ranges proposals more closely than Range-V3.
+This means that if you use NanoRange today, there should be fewer changes you'll need to make to your code to upgrade to standard ranges when they arrive.

  * As an extension, NanoRange's reimplemented algorithms (see above) are all `constexpr`.
 This is not currently the case for Range-V3.